-We continue to accept summer files through August 28, 2020, however decisions may be delayed by a few weeks.
+We continue to accept summer files through August 20, 2021.
 Your student will start at the base school and transfer to a Level IV classroom (at the Local Level IV or the center school) if found eligible for services.

 There is no appeal process for students who are found ineligible during screening for immediate placement.
 Students who are found ineligible may be screened again in the next scheduled screening cycle for current FCPS students by submitting a referral to the local school according to published deadlines.